rmiao/rmiao.github.io/_pages/about.md

 ---

-I am a Senior Engineer/Researcher in at Alibaba Group@Sunnyvale.
-My research focuses on designing and building datacenter-scale network with bare-metal performance, high reliability, high cost-efficiency, and ease of management, by leveraging emerging technical trends in SDN and silicon programmability.
+I am a Senior Engineer/Researcher at Alibaba@Sunnyvale.
+My research focuses on building predictable and high-performance datacenter networks, by leveraging the programmable data plane.

 I received my Ph.D. from University of Southern California.
 My advisor was prof. <a href="http://minlanyu.seas.harvard.edu/">Minlan Yu<a>.
 I received my M.S. from Tsinghua University and B.S. from UESTC.